-- The proposed development complies with the Urban Designation for the site in the Official Community Plan (OCP). - The proposed amendments, particularly to the road network and drainage corridors will allow for an efficient subdivision layout and lot yield. - The proposed density and building form are appropriate for this part of the Sunnyside Heights Neighbourhood Concept Plan area, and are consistent with the amendments introduced under Development Application No. 7916-0312-00 to the north, which received Third Reading on May 8, 2017.
+- The proposed development complies with the site's Urban designation in the Official Community Plan (OCP). - The proposed density and building form are appropriate for this part of the Sunnyside Heights Neighbourhood Concept Plan area, and are consistent with the amendments introduced under Development Application No. 7916-0312-00 to the north, which received Third Reading on May 8, 2017, and with several other development applications located along the north side of 18 Avenue and both east and west of the subject site.